ameya-g-git/mac-cal/README.md

 npm install
 ```

-Run the Webpack watch script to compile on file changes:
+Run the Webpack watch script to rebundle the code on file changes:
 ```sh
 npm run watch
 ```